microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 By configuring a Filter to detect memory management logs, you can then direct those logs to a specialized Flight Recorder Action built for diagnosing memory leaks.
-This Flight Recorder can capture snapshots of heap usage or detailed allocation patterns whenever the filter’s trigger conditions are met, enabling quick identification of problematic regions within the application’s memory footprint without continuously running resource-intensive diagnostics.
+This Flight Recorder can capture snapshots of heap usage or detailed allocation patterns whenever the filter's trigger conditions are met, enabling quick identification of problematic regions within the application's memory footprint without continuously running resource-intensive diagnostics.